Athens Christmas tree in Syntagma (2008). — EPA

 Keep in mind this is Greece, meaning the hours listed above are not written in stone and different municipalities keep different hours.

-Shop owners can also decide to open or close earlier or later on a whim and without warning; stores in smaller cities and rural areas may not extend their hours, due to lack of foot traffic or staff; and some open every Sunday, even though it is illegal and consumers should not encourage them to keep breaking the law by shopping there.
+Shop owners can also decide to open or close earlier or later on a whim and without warning; stores in smaller cities and rural areas may not extend their hours, due to lack of foot traffic or staff; and some open every Sunday, even though it is illegal.

 Sources